ali-haris/Email-AGI-agent-project/README.md

-# 📧 🤖 Email-AGI-agent
+# 📧 🤖 Email AGI agent - Agenthacks, Hackathon

-An agentic System to automate end-to-end emails workflow
+An agentic System to automate end-to-end emails workflow.
+This agent was build during <a href="https://www.agenthacks.org/">AgentHacks</a> hackathon.

 ## 💸 Business Outcome